1980 United States presidential election: Background

 Many expected Senator Ted Kennedy to successfully challenge Carter in the upcoming Democratic primary.
 Kennedy's official announcement was scheduled for early November.
 A television interview with Roger Mudd of CBS a few days before the announcement went badly, however.
-Kennedy gave an "incoherent and repetitive" answer to the question of why he was running, and the polls, which showed him leading the President by 58–25 in August now had him ahead 49–39.
+Kennedy gave an "incoherent and repetitive" answer to the question of why he was running, and the polls, which showed him leading Carter by 58–25 in August now had him ahead 49–39.
+Kennedy was also politically scarred by the 1969 Chappaquiddick incident; the controversy had been a major reason for Kennedy's decision to not run for president in 1972 and 1976.

 Meanwhile, Carter was given an opportunity for political redemption when the Khomeini regime again gained public attention and allowed the taking of 52 American hostages by a group of Islamist students and militants at the U.S. embassy in Tehran on November 4, 1979.
 Carter's calm approach towards the handling of this crisis resulted in his approval ratings jump in the 60-percent range in some polls, due to a "rally round the flag" effect.

 By the beginning of the election campaign, the prolonged Iran hostage crisis had sharpened public perceptions of a national crisis.
 On April 25, 1980, Carter's ability to use the hostage crisis to regain public acceptance eroded when his high risk attempt to rescue the hostages ended in disaster when eight servicemen were killed.
 The unsuccessful rescue attempt drew further skepticism towards his leadership skills.

 Following the failed rescue attempt, Carter took overwhelming blame for the Iran hostage crisis, in which the followers of the Ayatollah Khomeini burned American flags and chanted anti-American slogans, paraded the captured American hostages in public, and burned Carter in effigy.
 Carter's critics saw him as an inept leader who had failed to solve the worsening economic problems at home.
 His supporters defended the president as a decent, well-intentioned man being unfairly criticized for problems that had been escalating for years.

 When the Soviet Union invaded Afghanistan in late 1979, Carter seized international leadership in rallying opposition.
 He cut off American grain sales, which hurt Soviet consumers and annoyed American farmers.
 In terms of prestige, the Soviets were deeply hurt by the large-scale boycott of their 1980 Summer Olympics.
-Furthermore Carter began secret support of the opposition forces in Afghanistan that successfully tied down the Soviet army for a decade.
+Furthermore, Carter began secret support of the rebel forces in Afghanistan that successfully tied down the Soviet army for a decade.
 The effect was to end détente and reopen the Cold War.